tiffanymatthe/UnitreeGo2Communication/README.md

 ## Telemetry Test

 1. `conda activate env`
-2. `python3 examples/stop_sport_mode.py enp...` where enp... is the ethernet name.
+2. `python3 -m examples.stop_sport_mode enp...` where enp... is the ethernet name.
-3. Run all joints through a sinusoidal wave with `python3 examples/joint_pub_sub.py enp...`.
+3. Run all joints through a sinusoidal wave with `python3 -m examples.joint_pub_sub enp...`.
 This will create a pickle file of subscriber and publisher messages.
-4. Read them with `read_pkl.py`.
+4. Read them with `python3 -m scripts.read_pkl`.